Maukharis of Kannauj: Army

 The Maukhari army consisted of elephants, cavalry and infantry.
-Ishanavarman in all probability would have taken much pains to reorganize the army and make it strong and worthy.
+Ishanavarman in all probability would have taken much pains to reorganise the army and make it strong and worthy.
 The Maukhari strategy mainly focused on deploying elephant corps to crush the enemy armies.
 They were used against the Alchon Huns and the Later Gupta armies.
 The Maukharis fought against the remnants of the Alchon Huns in the areas of the Gangetic Doab and Magadha, as documented in the Aphsad inscription, while the Aulikaras repelled them in the Malwa region.
 The Aphsad inscription of Ādityasena mentions the military successes of kings of the Later Gupta dynasty against the Maukharis, themselves past victors of the Alchon Huns:

 The Maukharis, rather than the Guptas, were therefore the key actors in repelling the Hunas.

 Administration

-Kannauj, the Maukhari capital, grew in prosperity and importance as a great cosmopolitan town.
-After the demise of the Maukharis, it even became the capital of Harsha.
-Hence, the Kannauj was largely contested by imperial powers.
+Kanyakubja, the Maukhari capital, grew in prosperity and importance as a great cosmopolitan city.
+After the demise of the Maukharis, it even became the capital of Emperor Harsha.
+Hence, Kanyakubja was largely contested by imperial powers.

-The first three Maukhari kings are mentioned in the inscriptions as Maharaja, but their successors assumed more pompous titles showing the increase in power.
-Ishanavarman was the first Maukhari ruler to adopt the title Maharajadhiraja.
+The first three Maukhari kings are mentioned in the inscriptions as Maharaja, but their successors assumed grander titles showing an increase in power and prestige.
+Ishanavarman was the first Maukhari ruler to adopt the title Maharajadhiraja (lit., King of Great Kings).